opipari/DeepRobWeb/syllabus.md

 ## Quizzes

 Throughout the semester, there will be a total of 16 quizzes administered through [gradescope](https://www.gradescope.com/courses/480760){:target="_blank"}.
-These quizzes will be posted before lecture sections throughout the semester.
+These quizzes will be posted before lecture sections throughout the semester and be available to take until the beginning of lecture that same day.
+Quizzes will be released at 7:00AM EST and must be submitted by 3:00PM EST. Each quiz will have a 15 minute time limit.
 Each quiz will consist of 1 or 2 short questions within the scope of previously covered lectures and graded projects.

 ## Grading Policy